adjackp/pre-workshopMaterial/_episodes/04-payloadPhysics.md

 }
 ~~~

-The `inputFilePath` can be changed to reflect the location of the VH sample within the
-container, it should be something like `/home/atlas/Bootcamp/Data/<filename>.root` but
-may be slightly different depending on the naming you chose for your directories
-and when you booted up the Docker image.

 > ## The EDM
 >
 > Everything in the program that you have just copied, and will soon compile, is nothing more than C++.